Getting started with the Windows UI 2.x Library

 Application.Resourcesfirst so that it doesn't override any other custom styles or resources in your app.
 For more information on resource loading, see ResourceDictionary and XAML resource references.

-Add a reference to the toolkit to XAML pages and your code-behind pages.
+Add a reference to the WinUI package to both XAML pages and/or code-behind pages.